Quick Answers (What Most Golfers Actually Need to Know)

 Why it wins: The SkyTrak+ is the upgraded version of the original SkyTrak that owned the mid-range market for years.
 Photometric (camera-based) technology means it reads the ball at impact with high-speed cameras — which tends to be more accurate indoors than radar-based units that need ball flight distance.

-What matters: Dual high-speed cameras capture the ball at launch for extremely precise ball data.
+What matters: Dual high-speed cameras capture the ball at launch for extremely precise ball data, which translates directly into accurate analytical insights.
 Ball speed accuracy within 1%.
 Spin accuracy that rivals units costing three times as much.
-Added club data that the original SkyTrak lacked.
+Added club data that the original SkyTrak lacked is crucial for detailed analytical breakdowns.
 WiFi connectivity (the original needed a cable, which was annoying).
 Works on Mac and PC — one of the few in this range that doesn't require Windows.

 The real story: If your primary use case is indoor — dedicated simulator room, permanent screen setup, you're not hauling this to the range — the SkyTrak+ is arguably better than the Mevo Plus for pure ball data accuracy.
 Camera-based systems just work better in short indoor spaces where radar units can struggle.
 The trade-off: it's not as portable, and outdoor use is more finicky (direct sunlight can affect the cameras).
 The software ecosystem is excellent, with direct integration to E6, GSPro, TGC, and WGT.